lennardevertz/ethWarsaw2024/README.md

 ## Benefits

 - Copy-trade top-performing traders directly from their Twitter or Farcaster profiles with just one click.
+- Get actionable trading insights based on your interests

 ## Tech Stack